 I also have tons of stuff on my To Be Read list which I couldn’t include here because I, uh, haven’t read them yet: Joe Hill’s Full Throttle, Emily St. John Mandel’s The Glass Hotel, Paul Tremblay’s Growing Things, Cherie Priest’s Toll, the new English translation of Thomas Olde Heuvelt’s Hex, and more.
 (My library’s wait list can be really long.)

-In any event, there are Amazon affiliate links throughout the list below for easy reference; note, too, that if you purchase after clicking one of those links, TGIMM may receive a commission from the sale.
+In any event, there are Amazon affiliate links throughout the list below for easy reference.
 However, these books are all also readily available at other retailers large and small (try searching IndieBound for independent booksellers), and may be part of your local library’s collection, as well, so you’ve got plenty of options if you’re not an Amazon person.

 Before we begin, I’m going to take one second to plug my own book Dangerous Games To Play In The Dark — it is, in fact, a spooky book, and I’m pretty proud of it, so check it out if you feel so inclined; published by Chronicle Books, it’s available both in hardcover and e-book via retailers like Amazon, Barnes & Noble, etc., as well as at a number of independent booksellers and at Chronicle’s own website.
 (Info and links here.)
 Also, it was recently translated into German!
 That version, a paperback, can be found here, for those of you who live in German-speaking regions.

 And now, without further ado, books!
 13 options below.
 Happy reading!